 A partnership approach to digital inclusion in North Yorkshire

-We’re grateful for the ongoing support of a number of organisations, including North Yorkshire County Council, Hambleton District Council, Living Well, North Yorkshire Libraries, Richmondshire District Council, Ryedale District Council, Scarborough Borough Council, Selby District Council and Stronger Communities.
+We’re grateful for the ongoing support of a number of organisations, including North Yorkshire County Council, Craven District Council, Selby District Council, Scarborough Borough Council, Ryedale District Council, Richmondshire District Council, Hambleton District Council and Harrogate Borough Council.

 “During the lockdown, I couldn’t be out volunteering in the community because of family members shielding.
 I thought if I can do something remotely with computers, why not get involved?
 Catherine (North Yorkshire Digital Champion Coordinator) organised online training and web chats with other volunteers.
 The training is a fantastic opportunity to get more information on how to engage with digital novices.”Richard, volunteer Digital Champion, North Yorkshire